Welcome to the Topic “Common issues faced by tenants”

 Just about all working men dream of owning a home.
 It’s the ideal way to live—not having to answer to a landlord, being able to live whatever one wants, and not having to pay rent each month.
-The normal guy, however, must live as a tenant until his ambition of becoming a “homeowner” is achieved and he purchases a home in the city of his choice.
+However, the average individual must live as a tenant until they achieve their ambition of becoming a “homeowner” and purchase a home in the city of their choice.

 Until that time, he cannot call himself a “homeowner.”
 There are also some difficulties or annoyances that affect tenants virtually universally.
 Here, we examine a few of these typical issues that tenants encounter.